About Medical Detection Dogs

-Our bio detection dogs are trained to find the odour of diseases, such as cancer, in samples such as urine, breath and swabs.
-Our Medical Alert Assistance dogs are trained to detect minute changes in an individual’s personal odour triggered by their disease* and alert them to an impending medical event.
-We receive no Government funding for the work we do and rely entirely on the generosity of donations from trusts and the public. *Please note, we do not train dogs to alert to epileptic seizures.
+Our Bio-Detection Dogs are trained to find the odour of diseases, such as cancer, in samples such as urine, breath and swabs.
+Our Medical Alert Assistance Dogs are trained to detect minute changes in an individual’s personal odour triggered by their disease* and alert them to an impending medical event.
+We receive no government funding for the work we do and rely entirely on the generosity of donations from trusts and the public. *Please note, we do not train dogs to alert to epileptic seizures.
 For seizure alert dogs please visit www.support-dogs.org.uk

-Frequently asked questions
+Frequently asked questions about Bio-Detection Dogs

 How long is the waiting list for a Medical Alert Assistance Dog?
-The waiting list for a Medical Alert Assistance Dog is dependent on individual requirements and the severity of the medical condition.
-Once the completed application is received the waiting list is between 18 months and 3 years.
+Once the completed application is received the waiting list is 18 months, depending on individual requirements and the severity of the medical condition.

 Which conditions do you train Medical Alert Assistance Dogs for?
-We currently train dogs to assist people living with Type 1 diabetes, Addison’s, severe nut allergy, and POT’s.
+We currently train dogs to assist people living with Type 1 diabetes, Addison’s, severe nut allergy, and PoTS.
 We will also consider individuals with other life threatening conditions.

 Does the charity cover the whole of the UK?
 We cover the whole of England, Wales and Scotland, and have applications for dogs from all areas.

 Can Medical Detection Dogs train family owned dogs?
 Sometimes people approach us with a pet dog that is showing signs of alerting to their particular condition.
 If the circumstances are appropriate we will provide support to the client to train their dog and help the dog to become a qualified assistance dog.
 For further details please follow this link.